brauliobezerra/window_slide/README.md

 # window_slide.rb

-Script which shows/hides a windows the same way done in Guake Terminal.
+Script which shows/hides a window the same way done in Guake Terminal.

 To be used inside a global shortcut like F12 or Win+J.